Institutional Policy: GP-09

 3.1

 The program for remediation is recommended and/or supervised by the faculty responsible for the course that was failed.
-The remediation plan, approved by the Curriculum Committee and/or the Associate Dean for Graduate Programs, will be included in detail within each course syllabus.
-The authority to assign a remediation course grade and final course grade lies with the Associate Dean for Graduate Programs pursuant to Institutional Policy E-11: Grading Authority.
+The remediation plan, approved by the Curriculum Committee and/or the Associate Dean of Graduate Programs, will be included in detail within each course syllabus.
+The authority to assign a remediation course grade and final course grade lies with the course directors pursuant to Institutional Policy E-11: Grading Authority.

 3.2

-No student may begin remediation until (a) the Associate Dean for Graduate Programs approves the remediation and grants the student written permission to begin and (b) the student pays the appropriate remediation fees.
+No student may begin remediation until (a) the Associate Dean of Graduate Programs approves the remediation and grants the student written permission to begin and (b) the student pays the appropriate remediation fees.

 3.3